-Black Britons fear for Diane Abbott after millionaire’s call for violence
+Black Britons fear for Diane Abbott after a millionaire’s call for violence

 A top Tory donor said the veteran politician, affectionately called ‘Auntie Di’ by her supporters, should be shot.